2020 New Zealand cannabis referendum: Prohibition being ineffective

 The New Zealand Drug Foundation (NZDF), a pro-reform charitable trust, said that 80% of New Zealanders have tried cannabis by age 21, but only 10% of the population become heavy users.
 The NZDF reported that New Zealanders consume around 74 tonnes of cannabis a year, and that each year, the New Zealand Police spend over 330,000 hours on cannabis enforcement which costs the taxpayer almost $200 million.
 NZDF suggested that legalisation would free up police to focus on more serious drug crimes.

 Disproportionate impact on Māori

-The NZDF also argued that there is a significant underground market for cannabis and that prohibition disproportionately criminalizes Māori.
+The NZDF also argued that there is a significant underground market for cannabis and that prohibition disproportionately criminalises Māori.
 According to the NZDF, Māori are three times more likely to get a cannabis conviction than non-Māori for the same level of cannabis use, are twice as likely as non-Māori to suffer a substance use disorder and find it harder to access health and treatment services.
 The NZDF suggested that Cannabis Legalisation and Control Bill would largely eliminate the black market for cannabis and reduce the number of young Māori receiving convictions by enabling Māori participation in a regulated legal market, and providing for Māori representation on the body charged with developing national cannabis policy.

 It was independently reported that 79% of Māori supported the Bill.